willingc/docs/commutable/index.md

 # commutable

 commutable is an nteract library that allows you to interact with a Jupyter Notebook file.
 Using commutable, you can create a Notebook document, append cells, update outputs, clear outputs, update the content of a cell and much more. commutable is written in [TypeScript]() so type-checking is enforced on all methods.
-Let's get stated with commutable.
+Let's get started with commutable.
 We'll be working in the shell and the Node REPL so make sure that you have those handy.

 Let's start off by installing commutable. commutable is an npm package so we can install it by using